That is accurate, but incomplete.

 The water has to meet legal requirements

-Britannica explains that the mikvah is not just any bath.
+Britannica explains that the mikvah is a legally defined ritual bath.
 Classical Jewish law specifies the kind and quantity of water needed.
 My Jewish Learning describes the modern version, where treated water is connected to naturally gathered rainwater so that the immersion pool can still meet halakhic requirements.

 That legal specificity is part of the point.